-Because these activities do not directly relate to chargeback representment or revenue recovery they can be easy to deprioritize, but they are important for preventing double refunds, future disputes, and other issues.
+Because these activities do not directly relate to chargeback representment or revenue recovery, they can be easy to deprioritize, but they are important for preventing double refunds, future disputes, and other issues.

-What are the Drawbacks of Chargeback Automation?
+What Are the Drawbacks of Chargeback Automation?

-There are several different chargeback automation solutions out there, each with their own strengths and weaknesses to evaluate.
+There are several different chargeback automation solutions out there, each with its own strengths and weaknesses to evaluate.
 Speaking generally, it can be risky to turn critical processes such as accepting liability and submitting representment over to automated software solutions.

 Not every dispute will fit neatly within a rules-based model, and there will always be cases where human intelligence is needed to make the best choice of whether or not to fight a chargeback and what argument and evidence should be brought to bear in doing so.

 The win rate of an automated chargeback representment system will vary greatly depending on both the system itself and the types of chargebacks a merchant tends to receive.
 If a merchant received a high volume of substantially similar chargebacks, automation can be very effective at fighting and reversing them.